hvmerode/junit-pipeline/README.md

 ***
 * An Azure DevOps "on..failure" / "on..success" construction is translated to "true..failure" / "true..success".
 It may be an issue in snakeyaml.
   * Temporary fix is by adding a FindReplaceInFile hook that replaces the "true:" string with an "on:" string.
-* A task with an input parameter 'template:' is handled as if it is a template (although it isn't); processing is still fine though, but it should not be treated as a template.
+* A task with an input parameter 'yamlTemplate:' is handled as if it is a yamlTemplate (although it isn't); processing is still fine though, but it should not be treated as a yamlTemplate.
 <br></br>

 ### New features ##
 ***
 * Test on Linux; some filesystem methods in Utils may not work properly.
+* Log YAML line numbers in method _Utils.validatePipelineFile()_ according to [yaml-line-numbers.md](https://github.com/networknt/json-schema-validator/blob/master/doc/yaml-line-numbers.md)
 * Add option to pipeline.mockStep to display a name (the inline script shows as CmdLine in Azure DevOps).
 * Add option to continue on error for all steps.
-* Possibility to replace a step with a template file (the template file could serve as a mock file).
+* Possibility to replace a step with a yamlTemplate file (the yamlTemplate file could serve as a mock file).
 * Possibility to replace a step with another step.
 * Add unit tests to the junit-pipeline code itself.
 * Check/assert output variables of a step.
 * Add methods to add, update or remove conditions in stages or jobs.
 Use the _overrideLiteral_ method, if possible.
 * Support "refs/tags/tag" for external repositories with templates.
 * Check whether the output pipeline is a valid pipeline (valid yaml and valid Azure DevOps pipeline).
+  This is a 'nice-to-have'.

 ### Solved ##
 ***
+* ~~Check whether the input pipeline and templates are a valid Azure DevOps pipeline YAML files~~
 * ~~Only YAML templates in the same repository are taken into account.
-Templates in other repositories (identified with a @ behind the template name) are ignored.\
+Templates in other repositories (identified with a @ behind the yamlTemplate name) are ignored.\
   TODO: Option to incorporate other resources (repositories) and manipulate the templates in these repos also.~~
 * ~~Copying files from the main local repo to the test local repo involves exclusion of files, using an exclusion list.
 This list is currently hardcoded\
   and contains "idea, target, .git and class".
 This should be made configurable in the _junit_pipeline.properties_ file.~~